The Bay (film)

-The Bay is a 2012 American found footage horror film directed by Barry Levinson and written by Michael Wallach, based on an original story created by the duo.
-It stars Kether Donohue, Nansi Aluka, Christopher Denham, Frank Deal, and Kristen Connolly and premiered at the 2012 Toronto International Film Festival.
+The Bay is a 2012 found footage horror film directed by Barry Levinson and written by Michael Wallach, based on an original story created by the duo.
+It stars Kether Donohue, Nansi Aluka, Christopher Denham, Frank Deal and Kristen Connolly and premiered at the 2012 Toronto International Film Festival.

 It was released in theaters on November 2, 2012.
 To date, it is Levinson's only horror film.